-Foodie Fix: Bakan
+Foodie Fix: Bakan Brings A Taste Of Mexico To Wynwood

 Wynwood has yet another new restaurant.
 Welcome to Bakan.

-The Mexican-inspired eatery is located along Northwest 28th street and 2nd avenue, bringing traditional Mexican cuisine with a modern-twist and more than 500 mescals and tequilas to sample.
+The Mexican-inspired eatery is located along Northwest 28th street and 2nd avenue, bringing traditional Mexican cuisine with a modern-twist and more than 500 mezcals and tequilas to sample.

 "Everything in this restaurant should take you to Mexico," said Executive Chef Oscar Del Rivero.